Topological Stability of Kinetic $k$-Centers: Introduction

-A number of kinetic data structures have been developed for maintaining (approximate) $k$-centers~\cite{degener2010kinetic,friedler2010approximation,gao2003discrete,gao2006deformable}, but in a kinetic setting another important aspect starts playing a role: \emph{stability}.
-In many practical applications, e.g., if the disks are represented physically, or if the disks are used for visualization, the disks should move smoothly as the points are moving smoothly.
-As the optimal $k$-center may exhibit discontinuous changes as points move (see figure), we need to resort to approximations to guarantee stability.

 The natural and most intuitive way to enforce stability is as follows.
-We assume that the points are moving at unit speed (at most), and then we bound the speed of the disks.
-Durocher and Kirkpatrick~\cite{durocher2008bounded} consider this type of stability for Euclidean $2$-centers and show that an approximation ratio of $8/\pi \approx 2.55$ can be maintained when the disks can move with speed $8/\pi + 1 \approx 3.55$.
-For $k$-centers with $k > 2$, no approximation factor can be guaranteed with disks of any bounded speed~\cite{durocher2006geometric}.
-Similarly, in the black-box KDS model, de Berg \etal~\cite{deberg2013kinetic} show an approximation ratio of $2.29$ for Euclidean $2$-centers with maximum speed $4\sqrt{2}$.
+We assume that each point is moving with at most unit speed, and then we bound the speed of the disks.
+Durocher and Kirkpatrick~\cite{durocher2008bounded} consider this type of stability for Euclidean $2$-centers.
+They show that an approximation ratio on the maximum disk radius of $8/\pi \approx 2.55$ can be maintained when the disks can move with speed (at most) $8/\pi + 1 \approx 3.55$.
+Similarly, in the black-box KDS model, where the complete input is not known beforehand, de Berg \etal~\cite{deberg2013kinetic} show an approximation ratio of $2.29$ for Euclidean $2$-centers with maximum speed $4\sqrt{2}$.
+Furthermore, a similar approach was already used by Bespamyatnikh \etal~\cite{DBLP:conf/dialm/BespamyatnikhBKS00} to find approximations for $1$-centers on moving points.